 The clinical presentations discussed in the course include autoimmune and inflammatory conditions primarily affecting the musculoskeletal system.
 Emphasis is placed on the etiology, diagnosis, management, and treatment of monoarticular, polyarticular, and autoimmune disorders.
-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: completion of all previous quarters' courses

-GNMP 8051 General Medical Practice: Musculoskeletal/Orthopedic Conditions (Didactic credits: 1)
+GNMP 8051 General Medical Practice: Musculoskeletal/Orthopedic Conditions